 Travel insurance after a stroke

-Over 100,000 people a year in the UK suffer a stroke – an affliction that can make finding travel insurance a challenge.
-We’ll compare a range of providers to help you find the cover you need.
+Around 100,000 people a year in the UK suffer a stroke – a condition that can make finding travel insurance a challenge.

-Over 100,000 people a year in the UK suffer a stroke – an affliction that can make finding travel insurance a challenge.
-We’ll compare a range of providers to help you find the cover you need.
+Around 100,000 people a year in the UK suffer a stroke – a condition that can make finding travel insurance a challenge.

 Written by